L2: Static Games of Complete Information

 (2) type spaces $T_1, \ldots, T_n$,

-(4) payoff functions $u_1, \ldots, u_n$.
+(4) payoff functions $u_1, \ldots, u_n$. - We denote this game by

 $$